Lilith (painting)

-Lilith is an 1889 painting by English artist John Collier, who worked in the style of the Pre-Raphaelite Brotherhood.
+Lilith is an 1887 painting by English artist John Collier, who worked in the style of the Pre-Raphaelite Brotherhood.
 The painting of the Jewish mythic figure Lilith is held in the Atkinson Art Gallery in Southport, England.
 It was transferred from Bootle Art Gallery in the 1970s.

 Description

-Collier portrayed Lilith as a golden-haired, porcelain-skinned beautiful nude woman who fondles on her shoulder the head of a serpent, coiled around her body in a passionate embrace.
+Collier portrayed Lilith as a golden-haired, porcelain-skinned nude woman who fondles on her shoulder the head of a serpent, coiled around her body in a passionate embrace.
 Against the background of a dark, brown-green jungle, stands a naked female figure, whose pale skin and long blond hair falling down her back form a stark contrast with the forest.
 The head position and gaze of Lilith are turned away from the viewer, concentrating on the snake's head resting on her shoulder.
 The snake encircles her body in several coils, starting around its closely spaced ankles, past the knee, to her lower abdomen, where it thereby conceals.
 Lilith supports the snake's body with her hands in the area of her upper body, so that the snake's head can lie over her right shoulder up to her throat.
 Lilith's head is bent towards the snake, her cheek nestles against the animal.
 The brown tones of the snake's body stand out in contrast with the pale woman's body, but take up the color scheme of the surrounding jungle.
 Collier presented his painting inspired by fellow painter and poet Dante Gabriel Rossetti's 1868 poem Lilith, or Body's Beauty, which describes Lilith as the witch who loved Adam before Eve.
 Her magnificent tresses gave the world "its first gold," but her beauty was a weapon and her charms deadly.

 The magazine The British Architect described the work in 1887: "Here is a nude woman, whose voluptuous, round form is most gracefully represented, surrounded by a great serpent, the thickest part of which crosses it horizontally and cuts it in half; her head slides down her chest and she seems to be pulling it in tighter coils.
 The background is a coarse kind of green, repulsive and abominable."